LeosonH/doc-chat-test/README.md

-# docGPT
+# docChat

-docGPT is a Streamlit-based application that allows you to upload PDF documents and interactively ask questions about their content using OpenAI's language models.
+docChat is a Streamlit-based application that allows you to upload PDF documents and interactively ask questions about their content using OpenAI's language models.
 It leverages the [embedchain](https://github.com/embedchain/embedchain) framework for document ingestion and retrieval.

 ## Features